paulmarrington/Able/Assets/Askowl/Able/Documentation/Askowl-Able.md

 ### Disposable.cs for IDisposable

-You can implement closures and anonymous functions with `using(...){...}` and without creating a new class to manage it. `Disposable` is a struct, so it no garbage collection.
+You can implement closures and anonymous functions with `using(...){...}` and without creating a management class. `Disposable` is a struct, so sans garbage collection.

 ```c#
     [Test]